Halykirk – dolmen or stalled cairn?

 By Sigurd Towrie

-As regular readers may have seen noticed, 19th century antiquarians were very keen to find evidence of dolmens in Orkney.
+As regular readers may have seen noticed, 19th century antiquarians were desperate to find evidence of dolmens in Orkney – prehistoric structures consisting of a large, flat, unhewn stones resting horizontally upon three or more uprights.

-They had no doubt the Stones of Via represented a dolmen and then there was the supposed example at the centre of the Stones of Stenness.
-A third suggestion was recorded by Lieutenant F. W. L. Thomas in 1851:
+They had no doubt that the Stones of Via was a dolmen and there were supposedly multiple examples within the Ring of Bookan.
+Not to mention the Comet Stone and the supposed dolmen reconstructed at the centre of the Stones of Stenness.
+A fourth suggestion was recorded by Lieutenant F. W. L. Thomas in 1851:

 Haleykirk/Helyakirk/Halykirk/Holykirk [2] has the distinction of being the only claimed dolmen that we appear to have a scrap of, admittedly tenuous, evidence for.